azat-io/you-dont-know-js-ru/async & performance/ch3.md

 } );
 ```

-**Note:** Developers commonly encounter situations in which they want to do Promise-aware async flow control with utilities that are not themselves Promise-enabled (like `ajax(..)` here, which expects a callback).
+**Примечание** Developers commonly encounter situations in which they want to do Promise-aware async flow control with utilities that are not themselves Promise-enabled (like `ajax(..)` here, which expects a callback).
 Although the native ES6 `Promise` mechanism doesn't automatically solve this pattern for us, practically all Promise libraries *do*.
 They usually call this process "lifting" or "promisifying" or some variation thereof.
 We'll come back to this technique later.

 Using the Promise-returning `request(..)`, we create the first step in our chain implicitly by calling it with the first URL, and chain off that returned promise with the first `then(..)`.